 Small businesses that temporarily closed at some point since the pandemic began are more likely to say that they reopened this month (69%) than in late May (43%).
 This month, 86% of small businesses surveyed report they are either fully (52%) or partially (34%) open, up seven points from 79% in May.

 The survey report also said, “Fewer small businesses perceive their local economy as in poor health (39%) when compared to the national economy (55%).
 Overall, small business views of the local economy are steady: 31% view their local economy as in “good” health compared to 28% in May.
 39% see the local economy in “poor” health, statistically unchanged from May (38%).

-Kilmer said through this campaign and beyond, the Chamber will be an active cheerleader for businesses by sharing information, educational programming, and positive stories through the organization’s many promotional outlets, including via its active Facebook community, website, and with public relations.
-“Our goal is to support commerce in any way that we can,” he said.
+Through this campaign and beyond, the Chamber will be an active cheerleader for businesses by sharing information, educational programming, and positive stories through the organization’s many promotional outlets, including via its active Facebook community, website, and with public relations.
+The Chamber's goal is to support commerce in any way that we can.

 During the beginning and height of the crisis, the Chamber took on the responsibility of ensuring that business leaders in this region also had every information resource they needed during the unusual time.
 Informational e-blasts offered the latest development/regulations coming out of Albany and Washington so that company leaders could navigate the rapidly changing landscape.
 The Chamber also partnered with local companies that manufacture or provide personal protective equipment and cleaning and maintenance supplies to ensure that each member business has the knowledge, supplies, and equipment needed to reopen successfully.